MFTabriz/slabcc/manual.rst

 2. **Configuration:** You must edit the `src/makefile` to choose your compiler and add the paths to FFTW and OpenBLAS libraries.
 3. **Compilation:** Run the command `make` in the `src/` to compile the slabcc.

+**Note**: By default, the code will be compiled for the specific architecture of your machine.
+If you are compiling and running the slabcc on different machines, you must edit the makefile and change the ``-march`` flag.

 =======================
 Command-line parameters
 =======================